RomanDevyatov/lang-chain-sql-and-test-generator/README.md

 The workflow is orchestrated with Apache Airflow, with all parameters, artifacts, and metrics tracked in MLflow for full reproducibility and observability.
 This enables automated, zero-touch promotion of production-ready transformations.

-Pipeline steps: Metadata ingestion → SQL generation (LLM) → Validation → Test generation → Test execution → Feedback loop → Promote staging → Production → MLflow tracking.

 Pipeline Steps

-- Metadata ingestion → SQL generation (LLM) → Validation → Test generation → Test execution → Feedback loop → Staging → Production → MLflow tracking
+Metadata ingestion → SQL generation (LLM) → Validation → Test generation → Test execution → Feedback loop → Staging → Production → MLflow tracking

 - Metadata ingestion – Load raw schema definitions and business rules.